samuraijane/dc-builders/week19/2-thursday/agenda/README.md

 ## Learning Objectives
 1. Learn to use JS expressions in JSX.
 1. Learn how to customize instances of a React Component with `props`.
+1. Learn how to use `map` to render multiple of items
+1. Learn how to do conditional rendering.
 1. How to render components inside other components.
 1. Learn how to create a React component using JS Classes.
 1. Learn why we need `state` in React components to re-rendered object.